Choosing image management software is a key step to getting family photos organized.

 http://alternativeto.net/software/adobe-photoshop/

-My recommendation for choosing image management software for large or complex family photo collections is Photoshop Elements.
+Choose Photoshop Elements large or complex family photo collections.
 It’s worth the investment in time and money.

-For smaller collections, download and try free demos of some of the programs listed here until you find one that makes sense to you.
+Download and try free demos of some of the alternative programs listed above for smaller projects.

 Hello there,